mroman10/ENGCMP0600-French-Press-Instructions/How to Brew French Press Coffee.md

 # How to Brew a Cup of French Press Coffee
 ###### by Maya Román
 There are many ways to make a good cup of coffee, the following are instructions for making coffee with a french press.
-This method produces coffee that is more "full bodied" than typical drip coffee.
+This method produces coffee that contains different, fuller flavors compared to typical drip coffee.
 #### Required Materials/Ingredients
   - a french press
   - water, enough to fill your french press plus some more